Way back in 1989, one day, I knew this was Intuition.

 The mind triggers the trust emotion after complex rational and empathic evaluation.
 The emotion overcomes doubts and fears and makes their nervous systems commit people to risky ventures.
 Being a positive emotion, trust generates greater energy and interest in the ventures.
 While it largely lubricates the wheels of society, trust may often be misplaced, or violated.
 Easily destroyed, only sincere care and redoubled effort can rebuild trust.

-What Is Trust? – A Positive Emotion Trust is a positive emotion.
+Trust is a positive emotion.
 It grants a person goodwill towards another, while inhibiting fears concerning his/her reliability.
 Rousseau suggested that "Trust is a psychological state comprising the intention to accept vulnerability based upon positive expectations of the intentions or behavior of another."

 Emotions are distinctive patterns of nerve impulses, which micromanage the fluidity of your muscle movements, your thoughts, your facial expressions and the choice and tone of your words.
 Positive emotions release the neuro-modulator dopamine.
 Dopamine provides clarity to immediate objectives and makes a person feel more energetic, elated, aware and interested in the tasks on hand.
 With positive emotions, a person is likely to be more trusting, as well as to be more trustworthy.

-What Is Trust? – Subconscious Pattern Recognition In interactions with people, trust appears subconsciously.
+In interactions with people, trust appears subconsciously.
 The mind evaluates their benevolent intentions, expectations and hopes.
 It evaluates the value and costs of benefits.
 These evaluations occur within the limbic system.
 Within this group of nuclei, many emotions, including distrust, fear, goodwill and trust compete.
 Each emotion offers a behavior option.
 When goodwill and rationality prevail in this network, trust can be selected.
 Once selected, the emotion makes a person decide to rely on the “trustee” with the care of her children, or to accept his/her advice.
 If the distrust emotion dominates, it compels avoidance of commitment.

 The continuous evaluation of people occurs through mirror neurons within the anterior insula and the inferior frontal cortex.
 Those nuclei internally re-enact the actions and emotions of the people being observed.
 If a door slams on a child's finger, the observer feels the pain.
 Seeing a person yawn triggers yawning.
 Mirror neurons evaluate the words, expressions, and gestures of others, enabling people to read their intentions and emotions like a book.
 While such empathic ability varies, it enables most people to know the probable responses of others in uncertain situations.